Home

 or here to jump to the next location »

-Ok, so let’s look at the variety of sculptural expressions.
-I love that sculpture affords us the experience of art in the round, meaning that we can physically walk around the artwork and experience it from different perspectives, with different visual backgrounds.
+Ok let’s look at the variety of sculptural expressions.
+I love that sculpture affords us the experience of art in the round, meaning that we can physically walk around the work and experience it from different perspectives, with different visual backgrounds.

-Julian Opie’s series of disembodied heads is a playful take on the idea of a bust.
-Opie has reduced the bust to a flat shape with nondescript features.
-Historically, of course, the bust would present someone of historical acclaim with recognisable features.
-Here Opie casts his figures with cookie-cutter shapes and outlines that suggest the figure is looking down toward a device, possibly echoing the guest’s behaviour who may be seated on the couch.
+Julian Opie’s series of disembodied heads that have been reduced to flat shapes with nondescript features is a playful take on the idea of a bust.
+Historically, the bust would present someone of historical acclaim with recognizable features.
+Here Opie casts his figures with cookie cutter shapes and outlines that suggest the figure is looking down to the device, echoing the guest’s behavior on the couch.

 Julian Opie - Heads